isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

           AND POS = 161550724
           AND ALT = "T"

-In this query, let us look at chromosome 1.
+In this query, let's look at chromosome 1.
 We want to find positions between twenty thousand and five million.
-We interested in chromosome and position from a specific project and with a certain analysis workflow type.
-In this case, we want to look into the project TARGET-WT.
-These are patients that are diagnosed with Wilms tumor.
+We are interested in chromosome and position from a specific project and with a certain analysis workflow type.
+In this case, we want to look at the project TARGET-WT.
+These are patients who are diagnosed with Wilms tumor.
 For the analysis workflow type, we are interested in MuTect2.

 .. code-block:: sql